What is the Pets at Home Family?

 Your personal information may be transferred to, and processed in, countries other than the country in which you are resident.
 These countries may have data protection laws that are different to the laws of the UK.

-Our Website servers and group companies are located in the UK, but some of our third party service providers and partners operate outside of the UK, such as in Australia and the United States.
+Our Website servers and group companies are located in the UK, but some of our third party service providers and partners operate outside of the UK, such as in EU, EEA, Australia and the United States.
 This means that when we collect your personal information we may process it in any of these countries.

-If we do this, we have procedures in place to ensure your personal information receives the same protection as if it were being processed inside the EEA.
+If we do this, we have procedures in place to ensure your personal information receives the same protection as if it were being processed inside the UK.
 For example, our contracts with third parties stipulate the standards they must follow at all times.
 If you wish for more information about these contracts please contact us using the contact details provided under the “How to contact us” heading below.

 We retain personal information we collect from you where we have an ongoing legitimate business need to do so (for example, to provide you with a service you have requested or to comply with applicable legal, tax or accounting requirements).